1970 MG MIDGET MKIII

 Introducing a beautifully preserved, low-mileage 1970 MG Midget, meticulously maintained throughout its life.

-This exceptional example is a true head-turner, finished in a gleaming high-gloss red.
-It features brand-new, eye-catching chrome wire wheels and bumpers, perfectly complementing the elegant black leather interior, which is further enhanced by a classic Moto Lita 13" wooden steering wheel.
+This exceptional example is a true head-turner, finished in gleaming high-gloss Flame Red.
+It sits on brand-new chrome wire wheels and features fresh chrome bumpers, perfectly complementing the elegant black leather interior.
+A classic Moto-Lita 13" wooden steering wheel adds a touch of vintage charm.

-This MG Midget is a pleasure to drive, offering an exceptional experience both inside and out.
+A joy to drive, this MG Midget delivers an exceptional experience both inside and out.

 Recent investments include: